swapnilogale/rounded/time-tracking/can-i-track-time-against-a-project.md

 You can keep a track of time spent on a particular project using one of the methods from the Time Tracking page:

-a.
-Tracking time automatically
+a. **Tracking time automatically** - Track time using Rounded's new timer functionality.
+Tracked time is grouped by project/client and sorted by dates.

-b.
-Tracking time manually
+b. **Tracking time manually** - Add time manually for a project/client.
+Manual time is grouped by project/client and sorted by dates.

-c.
-Duplicating existing time entry
+c. **Duplicating existing time entry** - Use this feature to duplicate time entries for similar sort of work against the same project/client.

 **Before you begin**: We recommend setting up a project (for a client) to track time against, before you start using the Time Tracking feature.

 See [Where do I create a new project](/projects/where-do-i-create-a-new-project.md) for more details.